 The Health Education and Outreach Programs Office addresses critical wellness issues affecting college students by coordinating peer-education programs, including Peers Advocating Wellness for Students; Greek Educators, Advocates, and Resources; and The Red Cup Culture Facilitation Team.
 The coordinator provides programming and consultation to students in areas related to wellness.
-The office is part of the Division of Student Affairs and is inside the HRC, room 101.
+The office is part of the Division of Student Affairs and is inside the HRC, Room 101.

 Health Services, also located in HRC, suite 110, is available to all Butler students, with office hours posted at www.butler.edu/health-services.
-Services are provided by appointment, and walkins are accepted as the schedule allows.
+Services are provided by appointment, and walk-ins are accepted as the schedule allows.
 Registered nurses, mid-level providers, and physicians provide treatment in the Health Services office for minor accidents, sport injuries, preventive care, and illnesses on an outpatient basis.
 Providers are available Monday-Friday for wellness/preventive care, acute/chronic care, women's and men's health issues, and to address general health care needs on a personalized basis.
 Individual health insurance will be billed, so students need to bring their insurance cards when they visit.
-Copayments and any balance owed may be directed to the student's University account so that cash on hand is not necessary in order to be seen.
+Co-payments and any balance owed may be directed to the student's University account so that cash on hand is not necessary in order to be seen.
 To utilize Health Services, students must have submitted to myhealth.butler.edu a completed health history, a copy of a physical exam completed in the last 12 months, a copy of immunization records, and proof of health insurance.

-Counseling and Consultation Services (CCS)

-helps all students on an individual and group basis with academic and personal issues during the student's time at the University.
-All counseling is voluntary, and students may expect to have their concerns addressed in usually no more than 10 sessions.
+Counseling and Consultation Services (CCS) helps students on an individual and group basis with academic and personal issues during the student's time at the University.
 Students seeking support and wishing to work on specific issues, such as relationships, depression, anxiety, grief and loss, sexual-assault survivorship, and other issues, do so through individual and group therapy.
+All counseling is voluntary, and CCS works within a short-term model to address concerns typically in no more than 10 sessions.
 Licensed psychologists and closely supervised interns staff the facility.
-The predoctoral internship is fully accredited by the American Psychological Association.
+The doctoral internship is fully accredited by the American Psychological Association.
 Students are seen by appointment.
 Students who wish to start counseling can phone 317-940-9385.
 Students seeking resources, information, and programs can also find those services at CCS.